Torus stability under Kato bounds on the Ricci curvature: Almost rigidity results

 \subsection{Reifenberg regularity result}

 Let $(M^n,g)$ be a complete Riemannian manifold.
 For any $(t,x) \in \setR_+ \times M$, we set

-In \cite{CMT,CMT2}, we observed that if $(M^n,g)$ is closed, then its geometry is controlled by $\uptheta$.
-In this regard, we have at our disposal the following Reifenberg regularity result which is a consequence of \cite[Theorem 5.19]{CMT2} and the proof of Proposition \ref{Prop:Katoforcovering}.
+The quantity $\uptheta$ is an on-diagonal heat kernel ratio, as $(4\pi t)^{-\frac{n}{2}}$ is the on-diagonal Euclidean heat kernel.
+In \cite{CMT,CMT2}, we showed that if $(M^n,g)$ is closed and satisfies a strong Kato bound, then the quantity $\uptheta$ is almost monotone and controls the geometry of $M$.
+In this regard, we have at our disposal the following Reifenberg regularity result, which is a consequence of \cite[Theorem 5.19]{CMT2} and the proof of Proposition \ref{Prop:Katoforcovering}.
+The case of almost non-negative Ricci curvature was originally proven in \cite[Theorem 7.10]{CJN}.

 \begin{prop} Let $f\colon (0,1]\rightarrow \R_+$ be a non-decreasing function satisfying \eqref{eq:SK}.
-Then there exists $\upbeta(n,f)>0$ such that for any complete Riemannian manifold $(M^n,g)$ which is a normal covering of a closed Riemannian manifold with residually finite deck transformation, if there exist $x \in M$, $R>0$ and $h:B_{R}(x)\to \setR^n$ harmonic such that: \begin{itemize} \item[•] $\mbox{k}_{R^2}(M^n,g)\le \upbeta(n,f)$ and $\mbox{k}_{tR^2}(M^n,g)\le f(t)$ for any $t \in (0,1]$, \item[•] $\uptheta(R^2,x)\le 1+\upbeta(n,f)$, \item[•] $\|dh\|_{L^\infty}\le 2$, $h(x)=0$ and
+Then there exists $\upbeta(n,f)>0$ such that for any complete Riemannian manifold $(M^n,g)$ which is a normal covering of a closed Riemannian manifold with residually finite deck transformation, if there exist $x \in M$, $R>0$ and $h:B_{R}(x)\to \setR^n$ harmonic such that: \begin{itemize} \item[(1)] $\mbox{k}_{R^2}(M^n,g)\le \upbeta(n,f)$ and $\mbox{k}_{tR^2}(M^n,g)\le f(t)$ for any $t \in (0,1]$, \item[(2)] $\uptheta(R^2,x)\le 1+\upbeta(n,f)$, \item[(3)] $\|dh\|_{L^\infty}\le 2$, $h(x)=0$ and

 \end{itemize} then the restriction of $h$ to $B_{3R/4}(x)$ is a diffeomorphism onto its image.\end{prop}